 Iron Sights [AKA: ‘Training Wheels’]: This one of the most common methods people bring forth.
-If you’re running a RDS that co-witnesses with your irons, simply finding your traditional sight picture means that you also find the dot.
-It also tends to be slower, because you’re first aligning the front and rear sights, then finding the dot, and then finding the target.
-While target tracking with a red dot sight is faster than with irons, you’re limiting the speed in which you can pickup the dot.
+If you’re running an RDS that co-witnesses with your irons, simply finding your traditional sight picture means that you also find the dot.
+It also tends to be slower, because you’re first aligning the front and rear sights, then finding the dot and then finding the target.
+While target tracking with a red dot sight is faster than with irons, you’re limiting the speed in which you can pick up the dot.
 Furthermore, your iron sights can obscure the dot itself.

 Muzzle Up: For this method, as you draw down on the target you start with a slightly elevated muzzle and acquire the dot as you level onto the target.
 This one is usually very quick to learn, especially if you already present the handgun in this manner.

 Magical Red Dot Fairy: This is my preferred method.
 You look at the target, present the pistol, and the dot just appears.
 Magic.
 Well okay, not magic, just trigger time.
 Think about how many thousands and thousands of times you’ve indexed a handgun; you’re just doing the same thing, but you don’t need to look for your sights.
 The dot just shows up.

 Of course, it’s not just about Picking it Up…

 Not all mounts, manufacturers, or slide modifications have the same reputation, and not all red dots are as durable as others.
 However, while quality red dots are tougher now than they’ve ever been in the past, if you actually use it, at some point, you’ll break that shit.
 And even if you don’t make the glass or electronics go tits up, there are other ways for the dot to become unusable.